mvs6909/codepath-SITE-prework/README.md

 How to create 3d websites like apple.com and robinhood.com?
 They use animations that seem very different compared to regular websites like amazon.com

-4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+**4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
+Be specific. (recommended 100 - 300 words)**

 Due to time constraints, I was not able to craete a perfect web application.
 If I had a few more hours I would:-
 1. Use diffenent instrument sounds for different butttons since they showcase an image of an instrument.